How Christina Applegate Stays Healthy and Happy

 "I've also been a vegetarian since I was 15," she adds.
 "I stay away from things that don't make my body feel good.
 That's not to say I don't like a good pizza, but I'll have a gluten-free pizza," Applegate says.
 "I have a taste for weird stuff.
 My taste buds are well-trained.
 And my whole family avoids preservatives and toxins.
 We eat organic, including Sadie."

 Like many mothers, Applegate says finding the time for exercise is no easy task.
 "It's been a struggle for the last couple of years to get into a rhythm again," she says.
-"Before, when it was just me, I could go to spin class, or see my trainer, or take a 2-hour dance class, or whatever.
+"Before, when it was just me, I could go [indoor cycling] or see my trainer, or take a 2-hour dance class, or whatever.
 Since Sadie, it's been hard.
 I'm still struggling to leave behind the last remnants of being pregnant.
-I try to do some kind of cardio: spin bike, elliptical, or treadmill.
+I try to do some kind of cardio: [indoor cycling], elliptical, or treadmill.
 I go between those three things.
 And my trainer does weight training and core-strength work with me.
 After I [gave birth] my back gave me a lot of trouble, so I've been working hard to build core strength to make it strong again."

 While some women pin up supermodel photos as their workout ideals, Applegate's motivation is a picture of herself from her twenties.
 She laughs out loud when she admits this.
 "I used to have a killer stomach," she says.
 "Why didn't I know it?
 I use that photo for motivation.
 I won't ever be 5′11″," she adds ruefully.
 "But at least I know this is actually attainable!"